weermark/DSA/README.md

-# Data Struct and Algorithm code
+# Data Structure and Algorithm code